zzxzzk115/Space-Impact-II-GameShell/README.md

-# Space-Impact-II
+# Space-Impact-II-GameShell
 Pixel-perfect clone of Nokia's Space Impact, one of the biggest classics in mobile gaming.
+Ported to GameShell.

 ## Build
 After SSH -> GameShell: